fulljames/12d/README.md

 min 12
  - If you don't love it, don't do it
  - career interest graph

- - end / contacts
+end

-others
- - i'm terrible at organising myself (so no more freelance)

- Flipclock by Justin Kimbrell / Objective HTML / flipclockjs.com
+ - Flipclock by Justin Kimbrell / Objective HTML / flipclockjs.com

- Train pic: Hugh Griffith Roberts / http://www.flickr.com/photos/abermaw/11985281293/